 The NOP and NOSB encourage public comment and work collaboratively to increase opportunities for greater participation by a broad range of standards.

 An examples people, employing various modes of communication and modern technology whenever possible.
-Individuals may present oral comment at either a pre-meeting electronic webinar or at the in-person NOSB meeting.
+Individuals may present oral comment at either a pre-meeting.